PriyanshuSharma0326/intervia/README.md

 ## Features

 - User signup, login, logout, and protected routes
+- Forgot-password flow with email verification and direct password reset
 - JWT authentication stored in an HTTP-only cookie
 - Field, role, and difficulty selection
 - AI-generated interview sessions with 10 questions